Cach30verfl0w/vesuvius/README.md

 # Vesuvius
 Modern Day Strategy Game, written in Rust with Vulkan.
 This project is an educational project to learn Shader Programming and how to work with Vulkan.
-A lot mechanics in this game are inspired by the WW2 Strategy Game [Hearts of Iron IV](https://en.wikipedia.org/wiki/Hearts_of_Iron_IV).
+Many mechanics in this game are inspired by the WW2 Strategy Game [Hearts of Iron IV](https://en.wikipedia.org/wiki/Hearts_of_Iron_IV).

 This game contains the following scenarios:
 - 1991: Dissolvement of the Soviet Union